dalibo/pitrery/INSTALL.md

 The `archive_wal` script uses the configuration file named `pitrery.conf`.
 By default the location of the configuration file is :
-`/usr/local/etc/pitrery/pitrery.conf`, which can be overridden on the command line with `-C` option.
-The following parameters can be
+`/usr/local/etc/pitrery/pitrery.conf` (`/etc/pitrery/pitrery.conf` when
-configured:
+installed from packages), which can be overridden on the command line with `-C` option.
+The following parameters can be configured:

 * `ARCHIVE_DIR` is the target directory where to put files.